-Now in its fourth generation, the Lexus GS mid-size luxury sedan can be had in two distinct forms: the hybrid GS 450h and the gas-powered GS 350.
-Both models are designed to be more stylish inside and out than their somewhat bland predecessors and the GS 350 ups the performance ante with an available driver-focused F Sport package.
-For those who want performance above all else, an all-new, V8-powered Lexus GS F sport sedan is now available.
+Now in its fourth generation, the Lexus GS mid-size luxury sedan can be had in three distinct forms: the entry-level GS 300, the hybrid GS 450h, and the gas-powered GS 350.
+All three models are designed to be more stylish inside and out than their somewhat bland predecessors, and the GS 350 ups the performance ante with an available driver-focused F Sport package.
+For those who want performance above all else, a V8-powered Lexus GS F sport sedan is also available.

 The GS sports Lexus' corporate "spindle" grille that juts inward to emphasize the stylized "L" badge at its center.
 Underscored by hood detailing and pointed (now-bi-LED) headlights, the grille is distinctive and visually signals that the GS is not just another staid Japanese luxury sedan.
 Elsewhere, some of the car's detailing is derivative - the LED accent lights were pioneered by Audi, while the side windows terminate in yet another interpretation of BMW's famous Hofmeister kink - but overall the look is far more likely to incite double-takes than the outgoing model.